sense-i-co/docs/plugins/navigation-level-3/README.md

 ## Installation

-To install the plugin, simply import this file in the `docusaurus.config.js` file as follows (changing the path if necessary):
+To install the plugin, simply import the required files in the `docusaurus.config.js` file as follows (changing the path if necessary):

 ```javascript